-At Auger & Auger, our experienced North Carolina car accident attorneys know how much is at stake when you’ve been involved in a car wreck.
+At Auger & Auger Accident and Injury Lawyers, our experienced North Carolina car accident attorneys know how much is at stake when you’ve been involved in a car wreck.
 We’ll put our combined 35 years of litigation experience to work to make sure you are fully compensated for all of your crash losses.

 How We Help in Auto Accident Cases in North Carolina